-- ^a The date of the reference for the reporting levels, which are the best information available for the period 1958-1966. - Assumed to be twice the sensitivity (see ORAUT-TKBS-0038-5 text).
+b Assumed to be twice the sensitivity (see ORAUT-TKBS-0038-5 text).
 The reported sensitivity ("less than" values) in the claimant records should be used to determine MDA in lieu of the values listed in this table.
-These values should also be used for the in-house laboratory. - ^c Sheperd, 1959; O'Brien, 1959; Edelmann, 1959; and Lee, 1963.
+These values should also be used for the in-house laboratory.

+c Sheperd, 1959; O'Brien, 1959; Edelmann, 1959; and Lee, 1963.
 UST results that were considered to be less than detectable generally have the reporting level included with the result.

-NIOSH has access to urinalysis results and other supporting data for the period after the initiation of the routine bioassay program (considering the routine bioassay program started in August 1958 and the initial collection frequency of three months, this corresponds to the end of 1958).
+NIOSH has access to urinalysis results and other supporting data for the period after the initiation of the routine bioassay program (as the routine bioassay program started in August 1958 and the initial collection frequency was three months, this corresponds to the end of 1958).
 The practice at the facility was to collect urine samples based on job assignments that required exposures to radioactive materials (Kopenhaver, 1986; Garcia, July 1, 1963; Alexander, 1959).
 Details regarding the various analyses used, and the associated minimum detectable activities, are presented in ORAUT-TKBS-0038-5.